 A moderate pace is defined as a pace below the anaerobic threshold (around 10-20%).
 An intense pace is the one approaching or exceeding the threshold.
 Remember that the more intense the workout, the more glycogen is used, and therefore more carbohydrates are needed.

-If you want to fine-tune your estimates even further to get an accurate calorie intake indication based on your weight, your personal pace or the type of terrain, we recommend using a bike computer with a heart rate monitor or, better yet, a cycling potentiometer.
+If you want to fine-tune your estimates even further to get an accurate calorie intake indication based on your weight, your personal pace or the type of terrain, we recommend using a bike computer with a heart rate monitor or, better yet, a cycling power meter.
 This way you can analyze your caloric intake more accurately in one of the many popular apps.
-You can also use one of the various calorie calculators available on-line, but they are not as reliable as an app analyzing your data from a heart rate monitor or a potentiometer.
+You can also use one of the various calorie calculators available on-line, but they are not as reliable as an app analyzing your data from a heart rate monitor or a power meter.

 You already know roughly how many calories you should consume depending on the training and that the main source during exercise should be carbohydrates.
 Now, to make it even easier, let’s look at some examples of snacks you can eat while cycling: